smb12356/predictingReturningUsers/README.md

 # Business Objective & Motivation:
 Predict behavior to retain customers.
 You can analyze all relevant customer data and develop focused customer retention programs.
-Each row represents a customer, each column contains customer’s attributes described on the column Metadata.D
+Each row represents a customer, each column contains customer’s attributes described on the column Metadata.
 - Customers who left within the last month – the column is called Churn
 - Services that each customer has signed up for – phone, multiple lines, internet, online security, online backup, device protection, tech support, and streaming TV and movies
 - Customer account information – how long they’ve been a customer, contract, payment method, paperless billing, monthly charges, and total charges